dynobase-icon

 When getting data from DynamoDB, when you should use Scan and when Query?

 You should always favor Query over Scan.
-When it's not possible (for example, when you're looking for piece of data with a key that is unknown to you), and if it's a frequently used pattern, consider adding a GSI to index that attribute and enable Query.
+When it's not possible (for example, when you're looking for a piece of data with a key that is unknown to you), and if it's a frequently used pattern, consider adding a GSI to index that attribute and enable Query.
 In the last resort, use Scan.

 Is DynamoDB query cheaper than scan?